LiWentomng/BoxInstSeg/README.md

 ## More
 This [repo](https://github.com/LiWentomng/Box-supervised-instance-segmentation) updates the **survey** of _box-supervised instance segmentation_, we highly welcome the user to develop more algorithms in this toolbox.

-## Citation
-If you find the projects useful in your research, please consider cite: